RocketCommunicationsInc/astro-mock-data/README.md

 ## Contacts

 Contacts include alerts with a "contact ref" on the alert based on where in the array (the index) a contact is.
 Meaning not all contacts will have alerts, only a percentage of them will.

+All contacts will have mnemonics as an array property on the contact object.

 ```ts
 import { generateContacts } from '@astrouxds/mock-data';